 - 2 large cloves garlic

-- 1 jalapeño, seeds and membranes removed, chopped into chunks
+- 1 jalapeño, cut into chunks (see NOTES below)

 - 1/2 cup packed fresh cilantro leaves